ohbendy/Thai-font-resources/Thai font foundries.md

  - [Superstore](http://www.superstorefont.com/)
  - [Typomancer](https://typomancer.com/)

-\* As Thai fonts made by non-native designers tend to have unfamiliar proportions, the focus here is on studios in Thailand.
+\* The focus here is on studios in Thailand and designers with immersive experience of the Thai script.